 Sustainability is a vital part of the culture at Salem State.
 Whether you decide to major in sustainability, take a class, or choose to participate in one of the many Earth Days events offered on campus, it’s easy to make sustainability part of your education at Salem State.
 Multiple departments across campus offer courses for students who want to learn about some of the most pressing challenges facing our planet and how to resolve them.

 Courses in Sustainability

-Ten departments offer more than two-dozen sustainability-related courses in addition to foundational courses, fieldwork, directed studies, internships and study abroad opportunities.
-There are several opportunities to major or minor in sustainability
+Ten departments offer more than two-dozen sustainability-related courses in addition to foundational courses, fieldwork, directed studies, internships, and study abroad opportunities.
+Courses range widely from Global Climate Change to Corporate Social Responsibility to Environmental Politics.

 Students seeking hands-on experience with campus sustainability issues and projects are encouraged to apply to be a Campus Sustainability Council intern.
-Interns receive academic credit through geography and sustainability and work closely on campus sustainability projects with the Salem State sustainability coordinator.
+Interns receive academic credit through the geography and sustainability department and work closely on campus sustainability projects with the Salem State sustainability coordinator.
 As part of their Campus Sustainability Council work, students are expected to bring student sustainability concerns forward and to provide suggestions and feedback on campus initiatives.
-To apply, contact the chairperson of geography and sustainability.
+To apply, contact the chairperson of the geography and sustainability department.